bonkbusiness/table-se-scraper-suite/README.md

   - Backend now supports robust, multi-threaded scraping for speed and reliability.
 - **Smart Data Validation**:
   - `table_se_smart_scanner.py` checks all products for missing or suspicious data, price outliers, etc.
+- **Separate Error Exports**:
+  - Validation errors/anomalies are now exported into a dedicated XLSX file.
 - **Exclusions Handling**:
   - `exclusions.py` allows you to define product/category exclusions, or other filtering logic.
 - **Highly Modular**: